josephhutch/joehutch/content/posts/agents-and-toolchain-managers/index.md

 mise install
 ```

 That mental model felt much healthier.
 Agents should not depend on inheriting my terminal session.
-They should be able to clone the repository, trust the configuration, install the declared toolchain, and run commands predictably.
+They should be able to clone the repository, install the declared toolchain, and run commands predictably.

 ## Agentic Development Changes the Environment Model

 The broader lesson here is not “Devbox is bad” or “mise is universally better.”
 Devbox remains an excellent tool for reproducible development environments.
 The real lesson is that AI agents interact with their shell environment in a different way than humans do.

 Agents interact with development environments through repeated command execution, often across fresh non-interactive subprocesses.
 Small activation assumptions that barely matter for humans suddenly become constant sources of friction because agents exercise those paths hundreds or thousands of times.
 That is why environment activation complexity matters so much more in agent workflows.
 The more your tooling depends on hidden shell state, initialization rituals, or session persistence, the more likely those cracks are to show under agents.

 The workflows that seem to hold up best are the ones that make correctness explicit at command execution time: pinned toolchains, lockfiles, shims, deterministic setup commands, and predictable task runners.